Rotorua man to be sentenced on 12 charges after three incidents

 Wayne Maney, 47, is facing 12 charges in the Rotorua District Courts relating to incidents involving the woman and two others between February and June last year.

-Maney is in the process of transitioning to become female has an extensive criminal history, Hepatitis C and was heavily addicted to methamphetamine at the time.
+Maney is in the process of transitioning to become female has an Hepatitis C as well as an extensive criminal history, and was heavily addicted to methamphetamine at the time.

 He will be sentenced on October 11 after pleading guilty to the charges, the details of which have been revealed in court documents provided to the Rotorua Daily Post.